LukaszSwolkien/EngineeringMetrics/README.md

     - "done on time" - work items that were actually done in the sprint.

     - "done later" - work items that were in the sprint but finished in the next iteration(s).
 Therefore execution history for "done later" items will change over time.
-In this way we can check if there are any items we never deliver (removed from the scope) due to different reasons
+In this way we can check if there are any items we never deliver due to different reasons.
+We can see also how much work was carry over.

-    ### Sprint scope churn (squad level)
+    ### Example for scope churn history on squad level
+    "Scope churn" chart shows the number of issues in the sprint which were added, removed, unblocked and blocked in each sprint.
+These may be signs of problems with the product roadmap and/or adjustment of priorities between organisations, the lack of adequate pre-planning between sprints (backlog refinement), an insufficient number of stakeholders resulting in missing requirements, production incidents etc...

     <img src="./screenshots/scope churn.png"
         alt="Scope churn"
         style="margin-right: 10px;" />
-    - "Scope churn" - the number of issues in the sprint which were added, removed, unblocked and blocked in each sprint

     - "Carry over" - issues that were in more than one sprint and have not yet been Done

 2. __Dependency factor__ calculates the number of issues with external dependencies to the total number of issues not Done yet, but after refinement (estimated in the backlog or already planned for the sprint).
-Note that you need to specify Workload & Statuses to determin which issues are Ready for Development (after refinement)
+Note that you need to specify Workload & Statuses to determine which issues are Ready for Development (after refinement)

     The dependency factor is calculated according to the following rules:

     - searches for 'external' dependencies that can be direct or indirect (internal dependencies are ignored)
     - link type is "Is blocked by" or "Depends on".
     - related dependencies are filtered if their status is "Done".
-    - plus Jira items in the Blocked state that don't have links.
+    - plus, Jira items in the Blocked state that don't have links.
 This is taken into account because there are teams that do not use Jira

     Available analysis: